 Depending on how a lender looks to classify your work, it can have an impact on what you’ll need to show.

 If a lender decides to treat you as a sole trader, you will need to produce evidence of your net profit.
 That is the amount you have earned minus your expenses.
-Sometimes, people who are Self Employed use an Accountant to help them, but make sure to explain your goals to them.
+Sometimes, people who are self employed in Coventry use an Accountant to help them, but make sure to explain your goals to them.
 Otherwise, they might try and reduce your tax liability which can make it look like you have earned less.

 If you’re set up as a limited company, then most lenders will be looking at the salary you pay yourself, plus any dividends declared.